jgemmajr/andors-trail/ContentFormatReference/AndorsTrail_ContentFormatReference.md

   - When "requireType" is "**spentGold**", the "requireID" field is unused, and the "value" must be a numerical value indicating the total amount of gold that the player must have spent overall.
   - When "requireType" is "**consumedBonemeals**", the "requireID" field is unused, and the "value" must be a numerical value indicating the total amount of bonemeal potions (all kind of bonemeals, including Lodar's) that the player must have consumed overall.
   - When "requireType" is "**hasActorConditions**", the "requireID" field must have a value matching an actor condition ID.
 The "value" property is unused.
 The requirement is fulfilled when the player is afflicted by the selected actor condition.
-  - When "requireType" is "**date**" or "**dateEquals**", the "requireID" field must be one of these format values: YYYYMMDD, YYYYMM, YYYY, MMDD, MM, DD.
-The "value" property is a an integer in the length of the uses format.
+  - When "requireType" is "**date**" or "**dateEquals**", the "requireID" field must be one of these format constants: YYYYMMDD, YYYYMM, YYYY, MMDD, MM, DD.
+The "value" property is a an integer in the length of the used format.
-  - When "requireType" is "**time**" or "**timeEquals**", the "requireID" field must be one of these format values: HHMMSS, HHMM, HH, MMSS, MM, SS.
-The "value" property is a an integer in the length of the uses format.
+  - When "requireType" is "**time**" or "**timeEquals**", the "requireID" field must be one of these format constants: HHMMSS, HHMM, HH, MMSS, MM, SS.
+The "value" property is a an integer in the length of the used format.

 - A **reward** ***must*** have the following fields defined: